-Electrical Motor Controls
+Electrical Motor Controls INPR-109 3 hours

 This lecture/lab course is an introduction to the function of motor control centers.
 The emphasis for this course will be motor control circuits, safety procedures, maintenance, and repair of motor control centers.